ajiang23/SereniRead/README.md

 ```
 ### 3. Frontend setup
 ```
-cd ../frontend
+cd frontend
 npm install
 npm start

 Once it’s running, open your browser to: http://localhost:3000

-The React app will read REACT_APP_API_BASE_URL from .env and send its requests there (default: http://localhost:8000).
+The React app will read REACT_APP_API_BASE_URL from .env and send its requests there (default: http://localhost:8001).
 ```

 ## Dependencies